TrigonaMinima/TrigonaMinima.github.io/_posts/2014-06-10-AngelHacked-Weekend.md

 Let's start with.. well... start.
 Hackathon called [**AngelHack**][2] organized all over world anually was organized here in Delhi for the 1st time.
-I've never been to a hackathon, which is (for those readers who doesn't know what a hackathon is) a competition where you spend 24-48 hours building a product - an app or web service or API or any other hack.
+I've never been to a hackathon, which is (for the readers who don't know what a hackathon is) a competition where you spend 24-48 hours building a product - an app or web service or API or any other hack.
 You can take part as an individual or as a team.
 You can form teams with people you know or with people you meet at the venue.
 The methods vary depending on the rules but the aim is to deliver a [*MVP*][10] in a short amount of time.
 Unfortunately here around me, in every hackathon one has to make an app or web-service.
 Even though it's fun doing that, I am not interested in that.
 I seek for events where I can work on hardware, on APIs, on data analytics etc. But alas, I have never found one.

 Enough with the explaining.
 Let's start.